 - Yes-Man: Gus to Sir Royston.

-- Yet Another Baby Panda: Often forced into the show by Gus so the program doesn't have any room for stories that criticize the conservative party or Globelink's owner, Sir Royston.
+- Yet Another Baby Panda: An alternative name for the TV news practice of "dropping the dead donkey".
+Often forced into the show by Gus so the program doesn't have any room for stories that criticize the Conservative party or Globelink's owner, Sir Royston.

 - You, Get Me Coffee: Never try to pull this on Joy.
 Not because you won't get it; but she has added things to coffee in-story that would get you an attempted murder charge in reality.